mehmandarov/mehmandarov.github.io/_posts/2016-07-23-five-pillars-of-a-good-maven-project.markdown

 ## 3. Rapid Development

 Now, back to coding.
 Or even better – to seeing the results of your hard work.
-Chances are that you will be needing some kind of web or application server for running your code, and you want to able to deploy to that server in no time.
-Yet another kind of plugins that will be helping you from the very first day of the project.
+The chances are that you will need some kind of web or application server for running your code, and you want to able to deploy to that server in no time.
+Another kind of plugins that will be helping you from the very first day of the project.

 Some of the plugins that can be mentioned here: